About Chrysoprase & Australian Chrysoprase

 • Chrysoprase is a cryptocrystalline form of silica and the most valuable member of the Chalcedony family that derives its colour from traces of nickel that gives it the distinctive green colour, whereas a ruby derives its colour from traces of chromium.

-• With no cleavage and hardness of 6.5 - 7 on Mohs scale, chrysoprase makes an excellent gemstone for jewellery.
+• With no cleavage and hardness of 6.5 - 7 on Mohs scale, Chrysoprase makes an excellent gemstone for jewellery.

 • Its specific gravity ranges between 2.65 - 2.90.
 This measures the density compared to water.
 Stones with higher specific gravity tend to be more vibrant and flawless.

-• High quality chrysoprase will be highly translucent, untreated and unaffected showing no cracks, fissures or inclusions, the colour should be evenly distributed.
+• High quality Chrysoprase will be highly translucent, untreated and unaffected showing no cracks, fissures or inclusions, the colour should be evenly distributed.

 • Chrysoprase has a unique ability to reflect and refract rays of light in a way that makes the stone glow as if it were alive.